Kitbashery/.github/.github/CONTRIBUTING.md

 ### Documentation:
 After putting in a pull request it is helpful (but not necessary) to also document them by putting in a pull request to The documentation repo and update the docs.
 Doing so however does not mean your additions/changes will be accepted so it may be best to add docs after your changes have been merged or let an official developer document the changes.

+Here is a link to Kitbashery's internal tool to aid in generating documentation: https://github.com/Kitbashery/Unity-Markdown-Generator

 ---